wfurt/xunit.github.io/docs/getting-test-results-in-vsts.markdown

 * Select the `Execution Options/Code Coverage Enabled` checkbox.
 * Add `/InIsolation` under `Advanced Execution Options/Other console options`.
-(This will supress a warning otherwise generated.)
+(This will suppress a warning otherwise generated.)

 ## Viewing the results